SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 With varied terrain and some challenging greens, this course can be played in 9 or 18-hole formats thanks to alternative tees on some holes.

-A visit to the casino is always an enjoyable occasion, and several are within or close to the park.
+A visit to the casino is always fun, and several are within or close to the park.
 Be aware that some have a dress code, so get yourself suited up and choose from one of the following excellent casinos - and good luck!

 Chukchansi Gold Resort & Casino